kubernetes-retired/service-catalog/docs/v1/open_questions.md

 ## 5. How will quotas work?

 The section entitled "Quotas" is TBD.
-It needs far more thought and detail.
+It needs more thought and detail.

 ## 6. Can we provide a reference implementation of a controller?